Emburse Assurance Overview for Emburse Professional

 Trigger: After the expense report is submitted.

-Behavior: Higher risk items can be flagged for review.
+Behavior: Higher risk items will be flagged for review and visible to Approvers.

 Step 3: Checks